Zander-Labuschagne/Cryptogen/README.md

 E-Mail: ZANDER.LABUSCHAGNE@PROTONMAIL.CH

 Copyright (C) 2017  Zander Labuschagne, Elnette Moller.
-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 as published by the Free Software Foundation